erictt/computer-science-learning/source/_posts/cs6200/p2l2-threads-and-concurrency.md

 ### Scope of Multithreading

-* The questions is whether the threads inside a process is visible to kernel or not.
+* The question is whether the threads inside a process is visible to kernel or not.
     * If not, it's called **process scope**, and the **user level library** manage the threads for the given process it linked to, the OS/Kernel can't see them, and will  probably allocate the CPU relative to the total amount of user threads evenly.
     * If yes, it's called **system scope**, and the **OS-level thread managers**(e.g. CPU scheduler) will be aware of the amount of threads in the process and allocates the threads by the total amount of threads.
 * e.g. A has 6 threads, B has 3 threads.